Bahrain International Airport

 Royal Air Maroc

-Operated by the department of Civil Aviation Affairs and located in located on a small island north of the capital Manama, Bahrain International Airport is the main gateway to the city of the Kingdom of Bahrain.
-Hosting passenger and cargo traffic from over 30 regional and international carriers, Bahrain International Airport is the main hub for airlines including Gulf Air and Bahrain Air.
+Located on a small island north of the capital Manama, Bahrain International Airport is the main gateway to the city of the Kingdom of Bahrain.
+The airport hosts passenger and cargo traffic from over 30 carriers.
+Bahrain International Airport is the main hub for Gulf Air.

 Location of Bahrain International Airport, Bahrain